DustinMcGilvray/Bamazon-App/README.md

 *Initial Prompt*
 ![Screenshot](screencaptures/commandLineManagerBegin.JPG)

-* View Products for Sale - will list every available item for sale and available information: the item IDs, names, prices, and quantities.
+* View Products for Sale - will list all available items for sale with the following information: item IDs, names, prices, and quantities.

 *View Products*
 ![Screenshot](screencaptures/commandLineManagerViewProducts.JPG)